barakovic/COMMIT/doc/tutorials/visualizationTool/README.md

 ## Execute the script

-First, download the following [script](https://github.com/LorisPilotto/COMMIT/blob/pilotto_project/doc/tutorials/visualizationTool/visualizationTool.py).
+First, download the following trk file [file](https://drive.google.com/open?id=1N619GxgMxR7tdwu16NGTsHtz27_qZnj4) and put it in the CommitOutput folder.

 Before executing the script, make sure you have a valid output of COMMIT.